Our Programs

 Healthy Oconee is dedicated to creating a thriving and healthy community in Oconee County.
 Our mission is to promote a culture of health by engaging the community as partners to encourage healthy behaviors in all aspects of life.
 Our goal is to support health where residents live, learn, work, worship, and play.
 We believe in community engagement, cultural sensitivity and responsiveness, inclusive decision-making, and data-driven interventions to achieve our vision of an active, engaged, and involved community of healthy residents.
 Join us in making Oconee County a better place to live for everyone!

-This program served over 400 seniors this year.
-While we partner with the DSS Nutrition Program to provide FREE $50 vouchers to seniors to use at local farmer's markets, we offer additional monies(tokens) for fresh vegetables and produce, and connect them with other resources.
-This program not only helps our seniors but helps our local farmers.
+This program served 500 seniors in 2025.
+While we partner with the DSS Nutrition Program to provide FREE $50 vouchers for seniors to use at local farmers' markets, we offer additional tokens for fresh vegetables and produce and connect them with other resources.
+This program not only helps our seniors but also helps our local farmers.
 The vouchers and tokens are used with local farmers and increase their revenue.
+This program is held once a year in the summer.

 Strengthening Families